 The Fund is managed in the same way as the Allan Gray-Orbis Global Equity Feeder Fund.
-To view the since-inception track record of the Allan Gray-Orbis Global Equity Feeder Fund, click [here](#).
+The since-inception track record of the Allan Gray-Orbis Global Equity Feeder Fund is available on the [Allan Gray website](#).

 ASISA unit trust category: Global - Equity - General